 Under no circumstances will the manufacturer be liable for any consequential damage or expense of any kind, including loss of profits.
-The manufacturer is under no circumstances liable for tow vehicle of any kind.
+The manufacturer is under no circumstances liable for tractor damage of any kind.
 The manufacturer is not liable for the maintenance of the product.

-This warranty is extended only to the original purchaser and is not transferable.
-Warranty is void if repairs are attempted by anyone other than a Wallenstein Authorized Service Centre.
+This warranty is extended only to the original purchaser.
+Warranty is void if repairs are attempted by anyone other than an Authorized Service Centre.

-If a difficulty develops with the product, contact the local dealer from which you purchased the unit.
-Only Wallenstein authorized dealers are authorized to make repairs to the product or affect the replacement of defective parts, which will be done at no charge within a reasonable time after the receipt of the product.
-Unit or parts shall be returned at the customer's expense to the Authorized Service Centre.
-Damage in transit is not covered by warranty.
-Include the original purchase receipt with any claim (keep a copy of the receipt for your files).
+If a difficulty develops with the product, you should contact your nearest Authorized Repair Centre, or distributer.
+Only these locations are authorized to make repairs to the product or affect the replacement of defective parts, which will be done at no charge within a reasonable time after the receipt of the product.
+Unit or parts should be returned at the customer's expense to the nearest repair location or Authorized Service Centre.
+Damage in-transit is not covered by warranty.
+Include original purchase receipt with any claim (keeping a copy for your files).

-The distributor's liability under warranty is limited to the repair of the product and/or replacement of parts and is given to the purchaser in lieu of all other remedies including incidental and consequential charges.
-There are no warranties, expressed or implied, other than those specified herein.
+The distributer's liability under warranty is limited to repair of the product and/or replacement of parts and is given to the purchaser in lieu of all other remedies including incidental and consequential charges.
+There are no warranties, expressed or implied other than those specified herein.
+For the nearest Authorized Service Centre call the manufacturer.

-EMB MFG Inc 4144 Boomer Line, St Clements, ON N0B 2M0 Canada Phone: 519-699-9283 Fax: 519-699-4146 : attention to Warranty Dept Email: warranty@embmfg.com
+EMB Manufacturing Inc. 4144 Boomer Line St. Clements, ON NOB 2M0 Canada Phone: 519-699-9283 Fax: 519-699-4146

-WARRANTY IS VOID IF NOT REGISTERED
+WARRANTY VOID IF NOT REGISTERED

 WALLENSTEIN SKID STEER MOUNTED BACKHOE

-WARRANTY REGISTR WARRANTY REGISTRATION FORM & INSPECTION REPORT
+WARRANTY REGISTRATION FORM & INSPECTIO N REPORT

-WARRANTY REGISTR This form must be filled out b ery. e dealer and the cu stomer at the time of deliv-
+WARRANTY REGISTRATION (please This form must be filled out by the dealer and ery. e dealer and the cu stomer at the time of deliv-

 Customer's Name Dealer Name

 Address Addres SS

-City, State/Province, Code City, S tate/Province, Cod e
+City, State/Province, Code City, St tate/Province, Cod e

-Phone Number () Phone Number ()
+Phone Number ()

-Contact Name
+Contact NameModelSerial NumberDelivery Date

-Model

-Serial Number

 DEALER INSPECTION REPORT SAFETY Fasteners Tight All Decals Installed Hydraulic Fittings Tight - No Leaks Reflectors Clean Hydraulic Lines Free and in Good Condition Guards and Shields Installed Bucket Moves Freely Review Operating and Safety Instructions Lubricate Machine Review Operating and Safety Instructions

-I have thoroughly instructed the buyer on the above described equipment which review included the Op- erator's Manual content, equipment care, adjustments, safe operation and applicable warranty policy.
+I have thoroughly instructed the buyer on the a erator's Manual content, equipment care, adjust •

 Date Dealer's R ep.
 Signature

 The above equipment and Operator's Manual have been received by me and I have been thoroughly instructed as to care, adjustments, safe operation and applicable warranty policy.

 Date Owner's Signature

 WHITE YELLOW PINK

 EMB MFG., INC DEALER CUSTOMER